Rahm Emanuel Won’t Seek Re-Election As Chicago Mayor

 — Gregory Pratt (@royalpratt) September 4, 2018

-Despite that moment, Mayor Emanuel got through it and has seen an overhaul of the Police Department which has included the use of body cameras and Tasers.
-That work is still in progress with Emanuel finalizing negotiations with the Illinois attorney general to give a federal judge the authority of reform of the Police Department.
+Despite that moment, Mayor Emanuel got through it and has seen an overhaul of the police department, which has included the use of body cameras and Tasers.
+That work is still in progress with Emanuel finalizing negotiations with the Illinois attorney general to give a federal judge the authority of reform of the police department.

 Gun violence has been the marker of the Emanuel mayoral tenure with a recent spike in shootings drawing plenty of criticism, including from President Donald Trump.